Table Of Contents

 WHEREAS, the United States Congress intended to promote the settlement of the western United States by granting rights-of-way for the construction of highways; and

-WHEREAS, County, Utah, is the owner of highway rights-of-way accepted pursuant to the grant offered under R.S.
+WHEREAS, the County is the owner of highway rights-of-way accepted pursuant to the grant offered under R.S.
 2477; and

 WHEREAS, these rights-of-way are essential to the County’s transportation and public access systems the public has relied on and continues to rely on them since prior to October 21, 1976; and

-WHEREAS, state, county and local health, search and rescue, resource management, fire protection and law enforcement personnel rely on these access routes to carry out important public functions; and
+WHEREAS, the county and local health, search and rescue, resource management, fire protection, and law enforcement personnel rely on these access routes to carry out important public functions; and

-WHEREAS, public access to routes of travel are essential to the economic, social and political well-being of the communities within the County; and
+WHEREAS, public access to routes of travel is essential to the economic, social, and political well-being of the communities within the County; and

 WHEREAS, the existence of a highway establishes a presumption that the highway has continued in use in its present location since the land over which it is built was public land not reserved for public use; and